-The report was then put, and unannihously subject, and the cheers.
-Mr. TKULON rose to move the re-election of the retiring directors-Mr. Bermingham and Mr. Garland.
+Mr. Trulon rose to move the re-election of the retiring directors-Mr. Bermingham and Mr. Garland.
 Mr. Bermingham had, by his eloquent speech that day, shown them how worthy he was of support; and Mr. Garland, as a good architect, he was sure, would do his best to establish the society on a sure and steadfast foundation.

-The Rev. G. HINDE seconded the motion.
-He knew much of the gen-tlemen, and he had heard more, and, from all that he had seen and heard, he had arrived at the conclusion that they were in their proper places as wowhers of the heard of direction.
+The Rev. G. Hinder seconded the motion.
+He knew much of the gentlemen, and he had heard more, and, from all that he had seen and heard, he had arrived at the conclusion that they were in their proper places as members of the board of direction.
 (Cheers.)

-The resolution having been carried by acclamation, Mr. HARDY moved the re-election of the auditors, and stated that, hav-ing had twenty years' experience of life assurance, he could fairly state that this company had far outstripped the progress of any other company.
+The resolution having been carried by acclamation, Mr. Hardy moved the re-election of the auditors, and stated that, having had twenty years' experience of life assurance, he could fairly state that this company had far outstripped the progress of any other company.